microsoft/pxt-arcade/docs/skillmap/balloon/balloon3.md

 ## {3.
 Add a Mouse}

-Let's add a character to pump up the balloon.
+Let's add a mouse sprite to pump up the balloon.

 - :paper plane: Follow the steps you've taken before to add a new sprite to your game.